-According to done in 2003 DNA analysis There are few links to other varieties in Piedmont, which could point to another source.
-The Ampelographer Pierre Viala (1859-1936) suspected the origin of the vine not in Piedmont at the beginning of the 20th century, but in the nearby one Oltrepò Pavese in the Lombardy, The mystery of the origin and the parenting of the variety are therefore not yet clear.
-According to several DNA analyzes, there is no genetic relationship to the two varieties Barbera Bianca and Barbera del Sannio, Barbera is a popular crossing partner, among others in the nine new breeds Alba Rossa.
+As was done in 2003 DNA analysis there are few relationships with other varieties in Piedmont, which could actually indicate a different origin.
+The ampelograph Pierre Viala (1859-1936) suspected the origin of the vine not in Piedmont, but in the nearby, as early as the 20th century Oltrepò Pavese in the Lombardy, The mystery of the origin and also the parenthood of the variety have not yet been resolved.
+According to several DNA analyzes, there is no genetic relationship to the two varieties Barbera Bianca and Barbera del Sannio, Barbera is a popular crossbreeding partner, among other things in the nine new varieties Alba Rossa.
 Cornarea. ervi.
 Incrocio Terzi 1.
 Nebbiera. nigra.
 Prodest.
 San Michele and soperga,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)